AtharvaAthanikar2003/DSBDAL/Scala Setup.md

     ls
     ```

+## Main code starts here

-18. Open the input file for Spark processing (optional):
+1. Create an input file for Spark processing by echoing a random sentence into a file named `input.txt`:
     ```
-    vim input.txt
+    echo "The quick brown fox jumps over the lazy dog" > input.txt
     ```

-19. View the contents of the input file (optional):
+2. View the contents of the input file to verify creation:
     ```
     cat input.txt
     ```

-20. Start the Spark shell:
+3. Start the Spark shell:
     ```
     spark-shell
     ```

-21. Run your Spark commands for data processing, such as:
+4. Run your Spark commands for data processing, such as:
     ```
     var a = sc.textFile("input.txt").flatMap(line=> line.split(" ")).map(word => (word,1));
     var b = a.reduceByKey(_ + _);